jaime-a-esquivel-a/Tech-Blog/README.md

 [Deployed App](https://tech-blog-jaea.herokuapp.com/)

-## Installation

 ## Usage

 The Home screen displays the posts created by registered users.
-In this home screen you can onluy display the posts and comments.
+In this home screen you can only display the posts and comments.
 To create your own posts or participate adding comments to other's posts click on "Sign Up" to register.

 <img src="assets/images/home.png" alt="Home" style="width:1000px;"/>

-The Sign Up screen
+The Sign Up screen allows you to register by creating a new user.
 <img src="assets/images/signUp.png" alt="Sign Up" style="width:1000px;"/>

-The Log In screen
+The Log In screen allows you to sign in using your credentials.
 <img src="assets/images/logIn.png" alt="Log In" style="width:1000px;"/>

-The Initial screen
+The Initial screen allows you to see all the posts created in the app.
+You can then click on any of the post to enter the comments section.
 <img src="assets/images/init.png" alt="Initial Screen" style="width:1000px;"/>

-The Post/Comments screen
+The Post comments screen displays all the comments from you or other users related to a given post.
+You can add a new comment here.
 <img src="assets/images/singlePost.png" alt="Post Screen" style="width:1000px;"/>

-The Dashboard screen
+The Dashboard screen displays all the post created by you.
+Here you can create, edit or delete your posts.
 <img src="assets/images/dashboard.png" alt="Dashboard" style="width:1000px;"/>

-Delete Post screen
+Delete Post, this can be done from the dashboard screen clicking the delete button.
 <img src="assets/images/deletePost.png" alt="Delete Post" style="width:1000px;"/>

-Edit Post screen
+The edit Post screen can be accessed via your dashboard, here you can update the contents of an existing post.
 <img src="assets/images/editPost.png" alt="Edit Post" style="width:1000px;"/>

-New Post screen
+The new Post screen can be accessed via your dashboard, enter here to create a new post.
 <img src="assets/images/newPost.png" alt="New Post" style="width:1000px;"/>

 ## Technologies